heliosproj/HeliOS/extras/HeliOS_Programmers_Guide.md

 # HeliOS Programmer's Guide
 This guide contains documentation of HeliOS and its Application Programming Interface (API).
-This is a work in progress.
+This guide a work in progress.
 # Multitasking
 HeliOS provides two types of multitasking: cooperative and event driven multitasking.
 Both types can be used together.
 This section provides an explanation of and how to use each.
 ## Cooperative Multitasking